-Upon receipt of the report regarding the validation of signatures, the city clerk shall read a summary of the same into the record.
+- Upon receipt of the report regarding the validation of signatures, the city clerk shall read a summary of the same into the record.
 Within fourteen days thereafter, the council shall determine the sufficiency of the petition by ordinance.
-Should the council find such petition sufficient, it shall vote within thirty days to either adopt the proposed ordinance without alteration, or by ordinance forthwith order and provide for the submission of such proposed ordinance in its original form to a vote of the electors of the city.
+Should the council find such petition sufficient, it shall vote within thirty days to either adopt the proposed ordinance without alteration, or by ordinance forthwith order and provide - 12 to either adopt the proposed ordinance without alteration, or by ordinance forthwith order and provide - for the submission of such proposed ordinance in its original form to a vote of the electors of the city.